Solaris-99/fcc-timestamp-microservices/README.md

 # Timestamp Microservice

-This is the boilerplate code for the Timestamp Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice
+This is a solution for the timestap mircroservice.

+# Mount locally
+Run `npm i` in the terminal for downloading dependencies.
+`run npm start` in the terminal for starting the project.
+Server mounts locally on port 3000 (by default, specify one in .env file).
+Access by going to localhost:3000 on your browser.